Seungkwan: Career

-2015–present: Debut with Seventeen and solo activities
+2015–present: Seventeen, solo and sub-unit activities

 Seungkwan debuted as a member of the South Korean boy band, Seventeen with the extended play 17 Carat on May 26, 2015.
 In 2018, he released the single "Kind of Love" for the soundtrack of the series Mother.
 The song portrays a sorrowful love story with an acoustic sound.

 Alongside bandmates Hoshi and DK, Seungkwan created a subunit of Seventeen called BSS, or BooSeokSoon, a common nickname for the three members together.
 The group released their debut single "Just Do It" on March 21.
 That same year, Seungkwan was cast in the talk show Unexpected Q. He was awarded the "Rookie (Music and Talk)" award at the 2018 MBC Entertainment Awards.

 In 2019, Seungkwan was cast in Prison Life of Fools and in the talk show Five Cranky Brothers.
 On September 7, 2020, Seungkwan released the single "Go" for the soundtrack of the series Record of Youth.
 On January 29, 2021, Seungkwan participated in the soundtrack for the series Lovestruck in the City with a song titled "The Reason".

 In 2021, Seungkwan was cast in the SM C&C television show Job Dongsan, alongside Kang Ho-dong and Super Junior's Eunhyuk, and in TVING's Idol Dictation Contest.
 Later, he appeared on tvN's new badminton television show Racket Boys, alongside Olympic champion Oh Sang-uk, Jang Sung-kyu, Yang Se-chan among others.